User login

 • How you intend to use your new IT.
 Are you looking for a system to manage your financial accounts, access email and the internet, for giving presentations and doing word processing – or something else entirely?

 • Where will you use your new IT?
-Mobile working is becoming increasingly common, so many businesses are looking for IT solutions that allow mobile working.
-Can technologies like ultrabooks and tablet computers help your company?
+Mobile working is commonplace these days, so many businesses are looking for IT solutions that allow mobile working.
+Can technologies like tablet computers help your company?

 • Who will use your new IT.
 Consider the number of people and their abilities.
 How much capacity do you need?
 Do you need software or cloud computing services that are exceptionally user-friendly?

 • Information about current systems.
 You are likely to require new IT equipment to be compatible with your existing IT systems.
 Will you need to upgrade existing hardware or software?
-For instance, you may decide to upgrade to Windows 8.
+For instance, you may decide to upgrade to the latest version of Microsoft Windows.

 Making use of your IT requirements document